quantmind/d3-view/docs/component.md

 ### vm.fetch (url, [options])

 Fetch a resource from a ``url``.
-This is a convinient method which uses the ``fetch`` [provider](./providers.md).
+This is a convenient method which uses the ``fetch`` [provider](./providers.md).

 ### fetchText (url, [options])